-In a constantly-moving environment, you'll need cutting-edge managerial knowledge and skills to make efficient business decisions.
+In a constantly-moving environment, you'll need cutting-edge finance and managerial knowledge and skills to make efficient business decisions.

 You'll be equipped with the technical knowledge needed to gather and analyse data, identify sources of finance and profit, formulate strategies and manage projects.
-The course will provide you with knowledge and skills for a range of management roles, particularly in the financial services industry, large public sector organisations and consultancies.
+You'll be given the skills for a career path targeted at a full Board role up to CEO level, and learn to lead discussions on management responsibility and its impacts on financial performance.

 Alongside your formal classes, we arrange an extensive programme of guest speakers.
 Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.